deviceTRUST/Configurations/README.md

 # Privacy / Anonymization
 All configurations found here are anonymized.
 Please make sure there is no private data in the configs while sharing!

-# Version Information
-All configurations have been created and tested with (at least) deviceTRUST Host and Console version 20.2.300.
-Please upgrade accordingly or modify the configurations, if you whitness issues.

 # Contributing
 To contribute to the configurations, follow these steps: